kirbyjp/SVET/theory/theory.md

 When a pattern moves through regions of high utilization, its degradation proceeds through two discrete stages:
 *   **Coherence-Strain ($S$):** The accumulation of coherent update demand on the local node network.
 As the incoming load ($S$) increases relative to the available budget ($B$), the local resolution latency increases.
 *   **Coherence-Shedding ($\Delta H$):** When the local processing capacity is exceeded, the pattern undergoes a shedding event.
 Unresolvable exactions are rejected and fall out of the coherent ledger, collapsing into incoherent excitations ($\Delta H$), observed macroscopically as heat.
+*TODO: Elaborate on the relationship between induced potential energy within a coherence‑pattern and the progressive loss of pattern integrity as strain increases.
+Clarify how accumulated internal tension contributes to the onset of coherence‑shedding and eventual collapse into the incoherent channel (H).*

 #### 2.6.3 Physical Nature and Manifestations of H
 In SVET, **H** denotes *incoherent energy* — energy that has left the coherent propagation channel and no longer carries directional phase information.
 Heat is one possible macroscopic manifestation of H, but H is a node network-level category that can produce multiple physical outcomes depending on the local material and boundary physics.